bvanderhaar/cuda-imageprocessing/README.md

 An bitmap image processor implementing a psuedo-sobel algorithm.
 Both CUDA and CPU versions are compared for performance.

 ## High Level Design
+A bitmap image is put in a 2D array.
+The array is then linearized.
+In the CPU version, each row is processed in order.
+In the GPU version, block size is set to column size; grid size to number of rows.

 ## Implementation